Curriculum

 Section 1 - Behavioral and Social Abilities

-1. Physical and mental health required for full utilization of intellectual abilities, exercise of good judgment, and prompt completion of all patient care responsibilities.
+1. Awareness of and management strategies for physical and mental health required for utilization of intellectual abilities, exercise of good judgement, and completion of all responsibilities

-3. Mature, reflective, and effective relationships with classmates, faculty, patients, and members of the multidisciplinary healthcare team.
+3. Mature, sensitive, reflective, and effective relationships with individuals and colleagues

-4. Flexibility and adaptability in uncertain environments inherent in graduate education and patient-centered healthcare.
+4. Strategies to assist with flexibility and adaptability in uncertain environments inherent in graduate education

-5. Compassion, integrity, motivation, commitment, and true concern for others in the education and healthcare settings.
+5. Compassion, integrity, motivation, commitment, and concern for others in the education and healthcare settings

-6. Tolerance and respect for different values, opinions, cultures, and lifestyles.
+6. Open mindedness and respect for different values, opinions, cultures, and situations

-2. Acquire, integrate, apply, and retain learned information.
+2. Ability to acquire, integrate, apply, and retain learned information

-4. Appropriate planning, time management, and use of resources.
+3. Appropriate planning, time management, and use of resources

-5. Self-reflection and self-assessment as well as the ability to assess others.
+4. Self-reflection and self-assessment, as well as the ability to assess others

 Section 3 – Communication

-3. Accurate and efficient oral, written, and electronic communication and documentation with members of the multidisciplinary healthcare team, payors, vendors, etc.
+3. Potential for accurate communication and documentation with members of the multidisciplinary healthcare team, payors, vendors, etc.

-4. Ability to give urgent verbal instructions and feedback to others.
+4. Capacity to give instructions and feedback to others

 Section 5 – Psychomotor Skills